rwapp/MobileA11y/content/blog/Without-the-V-Word.md

 description: "Watch the video and download the slides."
 date: 2019-10-08T07:30:56Z
 tags:
-- Talks
+- Talk
-- Mobile A11y Talks
+- Mobile A11y Talk
 - Video
 - Mobile
 - iOS